MicrosoftDocs/Viva/Viva/glint/setup/create-productivity-survey.md

 This chart shows that engagement and productivity are moderately correlated.
 They share only half of their individual top 10 employee experience drivers.

-*Chart key: in purple, drivers are ranked in order, by sgtrength of correlation to the two-item outcome indices.*
+*Chart key: in purple, drivers are ranked in order, by strength of correlation to the two-item outcome indices.*

 :::image type="content" source="../../media/glint/setup/productivity-indices.png" lightbox="../../media/glint/setup/productivity-indices.png" alt-text="Screenshot of the top correlaters of engagement index and productivity index.":::